varun86/vessel-browser/README.md

 # Production build
 npm run build

+# Package an unpacked Linux app
+npm run dist:dir

+# Package a Linux AppImage
+npm run dist
 ```

+Notes:

+- `npm run dev` still launches the stock Electron binary, so Linux may continue showing the default Electron gear icon in development
+- packaged builds created with `npm run dist` / `npm run dist:dir` use the Vessel app icon

 ### Setting up Vessel for Hermes Agent or OpenClaw

 Vessel is designed to act as the browser runtime that your external agent harness drives.

 1. Launch Vessel
-2. Open Settings (`Ctrl+,`)
+2. Optional: open Settings (`Ctrl+,`) to set an Obsidian vault path or session preferences
-3. Confirm the MCP port setting in `vessel-settings.json` if your harness expects a specific port
+3. If your harness expects a custom port, confirm the MCP port in `~/.config/vessel/vessel-settings.json`
 4. Start Hermes Agent or OpenClaw and configure it to connect to Vessel's MCP endpoint at `http://127.0.0.1:<mcpPort>/mcp`
-5. Use Vessel's sidebar supervisor controls to pause, approve, checkpoint, or restore the browser session while the harness runs
+5. Use the Supervisor panel in Vessel's sidebar to pause the agent, change approval mode, review pending approvals, checkpoint, or restore the browser session while the harness runs
+6. Use the Bookmarks panel to organize saved pages into folders and expose those bookmarks back to the agent over MCP

 Notes: